This post covers Satan and his attack on people—even you at times. And so can Christians ‘have’ a demon or be demon-possessed or demonized?

 The solution is to get the mind full of Scripture, so the attacks have no strong power over the believer.

-The Bible is not one-hundred percent clear on the topic.
+The Bible is not one-hundred percent clear on the topic, in context.
 And it is difficult to know where to draw the line between possession and severe attack.

 In my own experience, Satan used to have wide-open access to my mind in a specific area of my life, during a certain season when I had not surrendered fully to the Spirit or to the will of God (Jas.
 4:7).
-I don’t know to what degree or how to measure the degree a demon or demons influenced my mind, they did.
+I don’t know to what degree or how to measure the degree a demon or demons influenced my mind, but they did.
 But possessed?
-No. Just a strong attack.
+Probably not, but for sure it was a strong attack.

 So rather than quarrel about this question, let’s just surrender to God and resist demons, in Jesus’s name, by the renewing of the mind through Scripture, in the power of the Spirit.